plynch93/data-eng-zoomcamp/05-batch/homework.md

 This file contains the workings and answers for `Module 5 - Batch`.
 Questions can be found [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/cohorts/2025/05-batch/homework.md).

+For the below questions pyspark was used in areas where SQL could have been used as a learning experience.
+All working can be found in the Jupyter notebook [here](batch_homework.ipynb).

 ## Setup
 Using a VM hosted in GCP which has been deployed using terraform, the configuration can be found in the [main.tf](setup/main.tf) file.
 On startup the VM will run a script to install the required software which can be found [here](setup/startup_script.sh).